-Weed killers routinely used on lawns and gardens have the potential to be toxic to your dog if ingested -- gastrointestinal upset, seizures and breathing problems are symptoms.
+Many people use herbicides on lawns and gardens because they are effective at controlling unwanted weeds.
+But weed killer and dogs can be a bad mix, because they can have unintended side effects for people who have pets.
+They have the potential to be toxic to your dog if ingested.
+Gastrointestinal upset, seizures and breathing problems and other signs of being poisoned are possible.
 Careful application and cleanup helps reduce the likelihood of accidental poisoning.
 Know the signs of weed killer poisoning, and act quickly to improve your dog's odds of recovery.

 Some ingredients that may be nontoxic on their own can be dangerous in combination with others.
 According to the Merck Veterinary Manual, beware of atrazine, buturon, butiphos, chloridazon, chlorpropham, cynazine, 2,4-D and 2,4,5-T alone or in combination, dichlorprop dinoseb, dinoterb, linuron, mecoprop, monolinuron, MCPA (2-methyl-4-chlorophenoxyacetic acid), prometryn, propachlor, nitrofen, silvex, TCDD and tridiphane.
 Lawn fertilizer, plant food and mulch can be toxic to your dog if eaten.
 If you employ a commercial landscaper to work in your yard, ask about the type of chemicals used and whether they are pet-safe.

-It may take hours or days for the effects of herbicide toxicity to set in, so if you think your dog ate weed killer, seek medical attention right away.
-If you suspect weed killer poisoning, contact your vet or the ASPCA Poison Control Center, whose emergency phone number is 888-426-4435.
-You can expect to pay a fee.
+It may take hours or days for the effects of herbicide toxicity to set in, so if you think your dog ate weed killer, seek medical attention as soon as you notice symptoms.
+If you suspect weed killer poisoning, contact your veterinarian or call the ASPCA's animal poison control hotline at 888-426-4435.
+They currently charge a $65 consultation fee.

 Do not induce vomiting unless directed to by a veterinary professional or poison control specialist.
 In the future, carefully label and store all lawn and garden chemicals, including those used to eradicate insects and rodents, and follow the directions for safe application.